Physio and the youth of today: a hot topic with summer sports and activity in full swing.

 5. Simply enjoying general activity so they might benefit from good health and wellbeing.

-Of course, your child doesn’t need to be sporty to need or benefit from physio.
-Their bones, ligaments and muscles are extremely vulnerable during their growth bursts and we are here for all young people.
+Of course, your child or youth doesn’t need to be sporty to need or benefit from physio.
+Their bones, ligaments and muscles are extremely vulnerable during their growth bursts, and we are here for all young people.

-With eight physios at Sarum Physio, we can offer your child the right treatment with the right specialist, something we pride ourselves on being able to do.
+With eight physios at Sarum Physio, we pride ourselves on being able to offer your child the right treatment with the right specialist.
 In addition, we have highly experienced sports injury practitioners.